jmontleon/libvirt-configs/AmigaOS/README.md

 It will be necessary to generate a custom ISO and gather the pegasos2 rom as described on the page above.

 You will also need to have QEMU 8 installed.
 Additionally, QEMU 8.1 fixes a shutdown bug.
+AmigaOS uses PPC emulation so ensure you have qemu-system-ppc installed.

 Once these files are available, update `%%ROM`, `%%DISK`, and `%%ISO` in the domain file, `AmigaOS.xml`, with values that make sense for your environment.